dorahacksglobal/Hackathon-Playbook/perspectives.md

 ### The Goal of a Hackathon

 With the flexibility of hackathons, the goal of a specific hackathon can be quite diversified.
-The most commonly recognized  objective are **to build** and **to communicate**.
+However, since the first wave of hackathons in 2010, it has undoubtedly proven its capability of boosting innovation and cooperation.

-- **⚙️To Build** - Some hacks are intended to discuss or resolve specific problems, like cyber security contests, Web 3.0 applications, repo bug fixing and so on, where we see a lot of brilliant ideas and prototypes being developed yet later grow into valuable companies and/or products.
+- **⚙️To Build** - We see a lot of brilliant ideas and prototypes being developed yet later grow into valuable products, companies and/or technologies in areas like cyber security contests, Web 3.0 applications and so on.

-- **📢To communicate** - Hackathons can also serve as a means of gathering talents and communicating.
-For innovative and passionate participants with solid technical skills, hackathons will provide them great opportunities to demonstrate their capabilities and projects, exchange ideas, make friends and find partners.
+- **📢To communicate** - For innovative and passionate participants with solid technical skills, hackathons will provide them great opportunities to demonstrate their capabilities and projects, exchange ideas, make friends and find partners.